 - Your husky exhibits “self-destructive” behavior like biting or chewing his own tail, legs, or paws.

-Reducing Separation Anxiety in Huskies
+4 Tips to Reduce Separation Anxiety in Huskies

 The good news is that with time and the right methods you can beat separation anxiety, and even severe cases can be solved.
 But it will take time.
 There’s nothing that will work instantaneously (other than not leaving your husky alone!)